zackkatz/FreeHelp/README.md

 ### 1.0.3 on August 4, 2023

+- Update fonts to make the editor text feel more like Help Scout's
 - Type Command + Return to submit a reply or note (or Control + Return in Windows)
 - Replace "Blacklist" with "Blocklist" and "Whitelist" with "Allowlist"